JarvusInnovations/jarvus-guide-to-extjs/applications/lifecycle.md

-# Life cycle of an Application
+# Life Cycle of an Application

 ## File Layout